Silv3rPRO/slate/source/includes/_otheractions.md

 function readLinesFromFile(file)
 ```

-Returns a table of every line in file
+Returns a table of every line in file.

-Files must be located in `PROShine-X.X.X.X/Logs`
+Files must be located in `PROShine-X.X.X.X/Logs`.

 ### PARAMETERS